geoffviola/undefined_behavior_study/README.md

 Reading from an uninitialized value is a very common mistake for beginners and experts.
 Compilers sometimes catch it as warnings.
 Valgrind can detect it, but clang with fsantize can often miss it.

-## 2018/10/14 Changes
+## Variablility
-In moving from Ubuntu 16.04 like tools to 18.04 tools, valgrind stopped checking array boundaries.
-See commit: d13924dde2183abc687c5108825941218e078ebe.
-There was also a typo on how clang fsanitize handles stack overflow in release with debug info.
+Valgrind seems to have different results over time.
+This may be due to version upgrades from 3.11 to 1.13 or the very nature of undefined behavior itself.
+It was observed that array out of bounds was undetected by valgrind during the upgrade.
+Not detecting unitialized memory in release with debug info went undetected at some point later.